vmware/differential-datalog/doc/language_reference/language_reference.md

 Siblings(x,y) :- Parent(z,x), Parent(z,y), x != y
 ```

-The fourth form is an assignment expression that may introduces new
+The fourth form is an assignment expression that may introduce new
 variables as well as filters the query by pattern matching, e.g.,:

 ```